mbecker/gpxs/Readme.md

 **GPX name and timestamp from track and first point**

 In the gpx files from Strava (and the other tird parties I've used) no name and sometimes no timestamp is given for gpx at the top level.
 If that's the case then __gpxs__ uses the name of the track(s) and the timestamp of the first point.
-The name and timestamp is taken by FIFO (first in first out); that means basically that first name/timestamp is used which exists.
+The name and timestamp is taken by FIFO (first in first out); that means basically that first name/timestamp is used.

 **User method to calculate distance, duration, speed, pace + method to normalize the points**

-The idea is that the uses who uses this libraray provides own methods to calculate the points data.
+The idea is that the users who use this libraray provides own methods to calculate the points data.
 That means the users could use a GPS distance calculatio not yet provided by the library.
-Additionaly you could use your own standardize method o use only the points you want to use for your calculation.
+Additionaly you could use your own standardize method to use only the points you want to use for your calculation.

 Methods implemented:
-- "Standard Method" by __gpxgo__: Basic but fast calculation of distance between two points
+- "Standard Method" by gpxgo: Basic but fast calculation of distance between two points
 - Vincenty: More accurate methods
-- Normalize method (1): Threshold by __gpxgo__; use only points above speed threshold of 1m/s
+- Normalize method (1): Threshold by gpxgo; use only points above speed threshold of 1m/s
 - Normalize method (2): Standard deviation (see below)

 **New GPS distance cluclation**

 Added a method to use GPS formula Vincenty.
-Also added the calculation methods from __gpxgo__ as the "Standard Algorithm".
+Also added the calculation methods from gpxgo as the "Standard Algorithm".

 **Standard deviation for "Moving"Time/Distance?**